MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/python/how-to-authenticate-with-server-in-python.md

 Before you can start authenticating with R Server and publishing your Python code and models, you must generate a client library using the Swagger document we provide.
 Here's how.

 1. Install a Swagger code generator on your local machine and familiarize yourself with it.
-You will use it to generate the API client libraries in Python.
+You use it to generate the API client libraries in Python.
 Popular tools include [Azure AutoRest](https://github.com/Azure/autorest) (requires Node.js) and [Swagger Codegen](https://github.com/swagger-api/swagger-codegen).

 1. Download the Swagger file containing the core APIs for your version of R Server.
 This file contains a Swagger template defining the list of REST resources and the operations that can be called on those resources.
 Find this file under `https://microsoft.github.io/deployr-api-docs/swagger/<version>/rserver-swagger-<version>.json`, where `<version>` is the 3-digit R Server version number.

    For example, for R Server 9.1 you would download from: https://microsoft.github.io/deployr-api-docs/9.1.0/swagger/rserver-swagger-9.1.0.json

-1. Generate the statically-generated client library by passing the `rserver-swagger-<version>.json` file to the Swagger code generator and specifying the language you want.
+1. Generate the statically generated client library by passing the `rserver-swagger-<version>.json` file to the Swagger code generator and specifying the language you want.
 In this case, you should specify Python.

    For example, if you use AutoRest to generate a Python client library, it might look like this, where the 3-digit number represents the R Server version number:
    ```